irynadiudiuk/Dev_Ops_Mentorship_Program/Bash_Scripting/README.md

 #!/bin/bash

  # Description:
- # This service when started will create a file "rc2file" on rc 2.
+ # This service when started will create a file "rc2file" and start infinite loop.
  # When the service is stopped the file will be deleted.
+ # When script is called with status parameter, it is checked if the process is running.
  # Get function from functions library

  . /etc/init.d/functions